 Resistance is the measurement of how difficult it is to turn the Peloton flywheel, and is displayed as a percentage.
 You’d think that this would be essentially linear, with 0 being no resistance and 100 being complete resistance, and that 50 resistance is twice as strong as 25 resistance.
 If that were the case, this would be a fairly short post.

 What’s really important to understand is that resistance is at the heart of pretty much everything else that is measured (besides time and heart rate).
 I’m speaking specifically of power generated (watts), work done (kilojoules) and calories burned.
-These (particularly the second) are the metrics by which Peloton riders compare themselves to one another.
+These metrics (particularly the second) are the means by which Peloton riders compare themselves to one another.
 If resistance is not accurate, then there isn’t much left in the metrics you can trust.

 So, how reliable is the resistance number?
 That is the million dollar question.
 There is evidence to suggest that some bike’s resistance numbers are questionable.
+In fact, there is far more evidence to show that bikes’ resistance numbers vary greatly than there is evidence that there is any uniformity to resistance at all.

 Exhibit A: Social media posts in which people talk about how challenging a ride based on how many times they got to 100 resistance.
 Now, by definition, 100% resistance means that the wheel is completely resisted.
 That is, it cannot be turned.
 If it can be turned, then it is by definition not fully resisted.
 Yet notice the results graph in the accompanying photo in which the rider apparently rides for two minutes at 100% (and then proceeds to exceed 100%, at which point I guess the bike should actually be forcing your pedals backwards, or something).